nehadesh/ProjectMoodswing/README.md

-# Project Mood Swing
+# Project Moodswing
-Project Mood Swing is a tool to send alerts when an influx of negative tweets have been decected through the built in sentiment analysis.
+Project Moodswing is a tool to send alerts when an influx of negative tweets have been decected through the built in sentiment analysis.